-Adequate notice is given to all the Directors to schedule the Board Meetings.
-Agenda and detailed notes on agenda were sent at least seven days in advance except in few cases and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+ii.
+Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.